 They transformed my everyday world as well.
 I began to see everything as an unknowable abstraction that emerged from behind the veil of worldly concerns.
-The world had brightened as if the sun had come out from behind the clouds and the world sparkled with a wholesome freshness that I hadn’t experienced since childhood.
+The world had brightened, as if the sun had come out from behind the clouds, and the world sparkled with a wholesome freshness that I had not experienced since childhood.

-The world of frozen objects melted into a fluid ocean of perceptions dancing free and unencumbered by expectations of completion or explanation; like watching shifting, mesmerizing waves on the ocean.
+The world of frozen objects melted into a fluid ocean of perceptions, dancing free and unencumbered by expectations of completion or explanation; like watching shifting, mesmerizing waves on the ocean.

-The images emerging from my computer’s screen were not my own creation or invention, but rather they were gifts from some unknowable, divine source of mathematical perfection.
+The images emerging from my computer’s screen were not my own creation or invention, but rather they were gifts from some unknowable, immaculate source of mathematical perfection.
 It was a collaboration between man and machine.
-It was a dance in which the separation between myself and my unseen partner disappeared and there was only the dance — and joy.
+It was a dance in which the separation between myself and my cybernetic partner disappeared and there was only the dance — and joy.

 Eventually, I ran out of wall space to display the art and the images just collected dust on my hard drive until I bought an Apple TV.